MicrosoftDocs/powerbi-docs/powerbi-docs/includes/gateway-onprem-accounts-ports-more.md

 ## Support for TLS 1.1/1.2

-With the August 2017 update and beyond, the On-premises data gateway uses Transport Layer Security (TLS) 1.1 or 1.2 to communicate with the **Power BI service** by default.
-Previous versions of the On-premises data gateway use TLS 1.0 by default.
-On March 15th 2018, support for TLS 1.0 will end, including the gateway's ability to interact with the **Power BI service** using TLS 1.0, so by then you must upgrade your On-premises data gateway installations to the August 2017 release or newer to ensure your gateways continue to operate.
+The On-premises data gateway uses Transport Layer Security (TLS) 1.1 or 1.2 to communicate with the **Power BI service** by default.
+Previous versions of the On-premises data gateway used TLS 1.0 by default.
+On March 15th 2018, support for TLS 1.0 will ended, including the gateway's ability to interact with the **Power BI service** using TLS 1.0.
+You must upgrade your On-premises data gateway installations to ensure your gateways continue to operate.

-It's important to note that TLS 1.0 is still supported by the On-premises data gateway prior to November 1st, and is used by the gateway as a fallback mechanism.
+It's important to note that TLS 1.0 is still supported by the On-premises data gateway prior to November 1, and is used by the gateway as a fallback mechanism.
 To ensure all gateway traffic uses TLS 1.1 or 1.2 (and to prevent the use of TLS 1.0 on your gateway), you must add or modify the following registry keys on the machine running the gateway service:

         [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework\v4.0.30319]"SchUseStrongCrypto"=dword:00000001
         [HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\.NETFramework\v4.0.30319]"SchUseStrongCrypto"=dword:00000001